ThatXliner/pyt2/README.md

 copier copy gh:ThatXliner/pyt2 .
 ```

-Or for the bleeding-edge version on the `master` branch
+Or for the bleeding-edge version on the `master` branch:

 ```bash
 copier copy gh:ThatXliner/pyt2 . --vcs-ref master